Hobbajt/Weather_android/README.md

 </ul>

 <h2>Modules</h2>
-Project is divided into modules: <br>
+The project is divided into modules: <br>
 <b>app</b> - main module containing Application and the only Activity.<br>
 <b>core</b> - module used in each other.
 Contains util classes and scheduler provider.<br>
 <b>presentation</b> - contains classes used in feature modules.
 Currently exists only one feature